dougli1sqrd/eric-off-the-rails/static/_posts/2024-04-01-vgaterm-intro-001.md

 At some point I learned about [RISC-V](https://riscv.org/), an open source instruction set for CPUs, and decided I wanted to try programming rust for RISC-V, and Seth and I bought a few [HiFive](https://www.sifive.com/boards/hifive1-rev-b) boards.
 Inspired by [Ben Eater](https://www.youtube.com/@BenEater)'s youtube video ["Making the Worlds Worst Video Card"](https://www.youtube.com/watch?v=l7rce6IQDWs) using a 6502 processor, I decided to make the hifive board into a "video card".
 After a year I had a set of breadboards and a RISC-V CPU displaying images and text using my own font.
 It output a VGA signal in the 640x480 mode made up of 160x96 actual pixels, each with 64 possible colors (due to memory constraints):

-{% include figure.html image="/assets/images/hifive-vga-breadboards.jpg" caption="hifive board attached to breadboards outputing VGA" width=600 %}
+{% include figure.html image="/assets/images/hifive-vga-breadboards.jpg" caption="hifive board attached to breadboards outputting VGA" width=600 %}

 {% include figure.html image="/assets/images/streetcar-red-hifive.jpg" caption="Red streetcar in SF converted for VGA hardware" width=600  %}